JSaprah/Smart-Tech-Repair/README.md

 Make the scope of the project smaller by:
 1. Building the application for the device type phones only.
 Initially, I wanted to go with the categories laptops, tablets and phones.
 Looking at the time constraints I decided to focus on the functionality rather than different types of devices.
 2. For the brands, I chose to go with the two biggest ones Apple and Samsung.
-As these are the ones with the highest requests.
+As these are the ones with the highest number of requests.
 3. Dropping the invoice functionality.
 Adding this to the future enhancements.
 For now I want to focus only on the booking system with the CRUD functionality.

+Other considerations

+Different services take different amount of times.
+However, for this project, I will consider each service to have a duration of one hour.

 ## User stories